brandendupont-mcw/eighteenth-cms/src/documentation-pages/case_resolution.md

 <br>

-**[Add any reflections on trends, current value, and/or planned activities,** *for e.g. “In general, we would like to decrease the number of hearings to avoid prolonged case processing.
-As a next step our office plans to xxxx.* **\*WG Reflection:**  During COVID-19 there was uncertainty about whether cases were going to proceed, lengthening cases.**\*]**
+In general, we would like to decrease the number of hearings to avoid prolonged case processing.
+We are encouraged that the number of hearings is trending down in 2022 as this generally means cases are having more meaningful hearings more often rather than hearings which accomplish nothing more than delay.

 <br>